matteobu/reonic/README.md

 ## Usage

 1. **Configure Simulation Parameters**: Adjust the input fields to set the number of charging points, arrival probability, car consumption, and charging power.
-2. **Run Simulation**: Click the "Simulate" button to generate and display the simulation results.
-3. **View Results**: Analyze the output, including total energy charged, number of charging events, and heatmaps of consumed energy.
+2. **View Results**: Analyze the output, including total energy charged, number of charging events, and heatmaps of consumed energy.

 ## Assumptions

 - Each car requires a charging duration proportional to its consumption and the charging power of the station.
-- The simulation considers a fixed number of days (e.g., 30) for generating data.

 ## License